GriMmzlyTM/Portfolio/content/_index.md

 {{<list limit=20 title=" " where="Type" value="personal">}}

 ## My libraries
-"A good programmer is a lazy programmer" - I try to write reusable code whenever I can.
+{{<lead>}}"A good programmer is a lazy programmer"{{</lead>}}
+I try to write reusable code whenever I can.
 Occasionally, it turns out to be something worthy of being its own library.
 Here are a few of them!

 {{<list limit=20 title=" " where="Type" value="library">}}